-Vector's capex forecast for the financial years ending 31 March from 2012 to 2021 is set out in Table 9-2.
+Vector's capex forecast for the regulatory years ending 31 March from 2013 to 2022 is set out in Table 9-2.

-This is our forecast of the expenditure required to achieve Vector's customer, network and business goals and execute the asset management activities described in this AMP.
+This is our forecast of the expenditure required to achieve Vector's customer, network and business goals and execute the asset management activities described in this AMP and is subject to Vector being able to earn commercially appropriate return on its investments.
 The capital expenditure is presented under the following categories: